IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 **/home OR /bettik OR /silenus OR /mantis , how to choose**

-As the /home is backuped (saved), you should put here all your scripts, code in python/bash/fortran/R , etc that you need to keep.
+**/home** you should put here all your scripts, code in python/bash/fortran/R and you should manage to save them (the /home is no longer saved)
 You should also think about using github or [Gricad gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/users/sign_in) to commit you changes and keep your codes up to date

 **/bettik** should be used by default  for all your simulations as you have a large quota and your data is not cleaned.